-Dumfries Maple is a local company, selling local products and you’ll get nothing but happiness when you visit here.
+Dumfries Maples is a local company, selling local products and you’ll get nothing but happiness when you visit here.

 During the maple season, they do breakfast on a Saturday and Sunday where you can get your very own pancakes and maple syrup (I HIGHLY recommend), and afterward, you can pop up to where the maple is made and see it all in action.

 You’ll also have the chance to try maple taffy “on the snow” (another first for me, I never had taffy before!) where they essentially drop liquid maple onto cold snow and it hardens and turns into taffy, which you have to eat quickly before it melts!
 (It’s delicious!)